Metropolitan Planning Organization

 The Transportation Policy Board, or TPB, oversees the development of the region’s federally-required long‐range transportation plan and short‐range transportation improvement program and serves as a forum for ongoing conversations about local transportation issues.
 The Board is comprised of city and county mayors, transit and highway officials, the Governor of Tennessee, and representatives of the FHWA and FTA.

-With support from the GNRC staff, the TPB fulfills federal transportation planning requirements to ensure TDOT, local governments, and transit agencies remain eligible for federal transportation grants aimed at improving area roadways and transit systems.
+With support from the GNRC staff, the Transportation Policy Board fulfills federal transportation planning requirements to ensure TDOT, local governments, and transit agencies remain eligible for federal transportation grants aimed at improving area roadways and transit systems.
 Policies, plans, and programs are adopted by the Transportation Policy Board which convenes city and county mayors with local, state, and federal transportation officials.

 The Transportation Policy Board consists of elected officials from each of the seven MPO counties, as well as cities in those counties with a population of 5,000 or more people.
-Additional board members include the Tennessee Governor, a representative from the Greater Nashville Regional Council, a representative from the Nashville MTA, and staff from the Federal Highway Administration and Federal Transit Administration.
+Additional board members include the Tennessee Governor (or Commissioner of Transportation), a representative from the Greater Nashville Regional Council, a representative of area public transit agencies, a representative of area county highway officials, and representatives from the Federal Highway Administration and Federal Transit Administration.
 The Board provides a forum for collaboration and decision-making related to regional transportation policy, planning, and funding.

-The Transportation Coordinating Committee consists of administrators, planning directors, and engineers from local governments and transportation-related agencies.
-The basic responsibilities of the TCC include collaborating with staff to provide recommendations to the TPB in the development of regional transportation plans and programs.
+The Transportation Coordinating Committee (TCC) consists of administrators, planning directors, and engineers from local governments and transportation-related agencies.
+The basic responsibilities of the TCC include collaborating with staff to provide recommendations to the Transportation Policy Board in the development of regional transportation plans and programs.